 As discussed in section 1b(2)ii, latent heating has been shown to play an important role in the development and intensification of midlatitude cyclones in numerous studies (e.g., Tracton 1973; Kuo and Reed 1988; Reed et al. 1988, 1992; Kuo et al. 1991; Davis et al. 1993; Stoelinga 1996; Wernli et al. 2002), but there has been a dearth of research on the role of latent heating in the development and intensification of ACs.
 IVT and IMFC were examined to determine the possible role of latent heating in the development and intensification of the strong low-skill ACs.
 The composite analysis suggests that the strong low-skill ACs are associated with a relatively strong corridor of IVT, which may be a manifestation of WCBs and/or ARs associated with the strong low-skill ACs.
 Accompanying the IVT corridor is a well-defined region of IMFC in the vicinity of the strong low-skill ACs.
-The region of IMFC implies that latent heating occurs in the vicinity of the strong low-skill ACs.
+The region of IMFC implies that latent heating occurs in the vicinity of the strong low-skill ACs and likely contributes to the development and intensification of the strong low-skill ACs.
 Collocated with the well-defined region of IMFC are regions of lower-to-midtropospheric ascent, upper-tropospheric divergence, and upper-tropospheric irrotational outflow, which likely are signatures of the latent heating.

-The composite analysis for the strong low-skill ACs suggests that a combination of TPV- AC interactions, baroclinic processes, and latent heating likely contribute to the development and intensification of this category of ACs.
-A composite analysis for the strong high-skill ACs was also conducted to determine how features and processes influencing the evolution of strong highskill ACs compare to features and processes influencing the evolution of strong low-skill ACs.
+The composite analysis for the strong low-skill ACs suggests that a combination of TPV-AC interactions, baroclinic processes, and latent heating likely contribute to the development and intensification of this category of ACs.
+A composite analysis for the strong high-skill ACs was also conducted to determine how features and processes influencing the evolution of strong high-skill ACs compare to features and processes influencing the evolution of strong low-skill ACs.
 The strong high-skill ACs attain a lowest SLP in the range of 967-991 hPa when located in the Arctic, and almost all of the strong high-skill ACs are weaker than the strong low-skill ACs.
-The composite analysis for the strong high-skill ACs suggests that these ACs interact with TPVs in a region of moderate lower-to-midtropospheric baroclinicity and moderate lower-tomidtropospheric Eady growth rates, and that these ACs are associated with an IVT corridor and regions of moderate latent heating.
+The composite analysis for the strong high-skill ACs suggests that these ACs interact with TPVs in a region of moderate lower-to-midtropospheric baroclinicity and moderate lower-to-midtropospheric Eady growth rates, and that these ACs are associated with an IVT corridor and regions of moderate latent heating.

 To compare features and processes influencing the evolution of the strong low-skill ACs and strong high-skill ACs, selected dynamic and thermodynamic quantities were area-averaged within a 1000-km radius from the centers of the individual ACs at various times throughout the evolution of the individual ACs.
 Baroclinic processes were shown to likely support the development and intensification of the strong high-skill ACs, but to a lesser extent compared to the strong low-skill ACs.
-The mean values of area-averaged lower-to-midtropospheric Eady growth rate are smaller (by $0.09-0.14 \text{ day}^{-1}$) for the strong high-skill ACs compared to the strong low-skill ACs.
-The mean values of area-averaged upper-tropospheric wind speed are lower (by $5.0-5.9 \text{ m s}^{-1}$) for the strong high-skill ACs compared to the strong low-skill ACs.
+The mean values of area-averaged lower-to-midtropospheric Eady growth rate are smaller (by 0.09-0.14 day-1) for the strong high-skill ACs compared to the strong low-skill ACs.
+The mean values of area-averaged upper-tropospheric wind speed are lower (by 5.0-5.9 m s-1) for the strong high-skill ACs compared to the strong low-skill ACs.
 TPVs and TPV-AC interactions were shown to likely support the development and intensification of the strong high-skill ACs, but to a lesser extent compared to the strong low-skill ACs.
-The mean values of area-averaged upper-tropospheric wind speed are lower (by $5.0-5.9 \text{ m s}^{-1}$) for the strong high-skill ACs compared to the strong low-skill ACs.
-TPVs and TPV-AC interactions were shown to likely support the development and intensification of the strong high-skill ACs, but to a lesser extent compared to the strong low-skill ACs.
-The mean values of area-averaged upper-tropospheric W are smaller (by 0.8-1.1
+The mean values of area-averaged upper-tropospheric PV are smaller (by 0.8-1.1